Today, I cycled across the border from Alaska to Canada, and officially entered my second country during the bike tour from Alaska to Argentina.

 After a bit of walking and resting, it seemed to sort itself out enough for me to bend it adequately to cycle, so I continued.
 Strangely, at the end of my cycling day, there was no pain there at all, and the knee was fine again.

 Anyhow, it was a strange day, as there was a tremendous amount of mist around.
 This was partly cloud (I was pretty high up), partly the smog from the forest fires, and partly the rain from the night before evaporating in the heat.

 Which was a shame, because I bet there would have been some stunning views on offer.
 As it was, I was treated to a landscape that looked almost prehistoric, as the rain had created swamps and lakes amongst bent trees with almost no branches, whilst mist swirled around.

 Crossing from Alaska to Canada on bike

 I reached the Canadian border, and I asked them to take my US green slip.
-Theoretically, this means that when I come to re-enter the US, I will be given a new 90 day slip, which will give me more than enough time to reach the Mexican border.
+Theoretically, this means that when I come to re-enter the USA on bicycle, I will be given a new 90 day slip, which will give me more than enough time to reach the Mexican border.

 So, that's my cycling journey in Alaska over.
 It's Canada now!
 Starting from the next day, I am determined to embark on a few weeks of ultra budget spending, and will try to spend 10 dollars or less a day on the bike tour.